How to convert Office to PDF (Word, Excel, and PPT) using Java

 -d src -Xnocompile -p com.muhimbi.ws

-Feel free to change the package name and destination directory to something more suitable for your organisation.
+Feel free to change the package name and destination directory to something more suitable for your organization.

-Wsimport automatically generates the Java class names.
-Unfortunately some of the generated names are rather long and ugly so you may want to consider renaming some, particularly the Exception classes, to something friendlier.
-This, however, means that if you ever run wsimport again you will need to re-apply those changes.
-For more information have a look at the high level overview of the Object Model exposed by the web service.
+wsimport automatically generates the Java class names.
+Unfortunately, some of the generated names are rather long and ugly, so you may want to consider renaming some — particularly the exception classes — to something friendlier.
+This, however, means that if you ever run wsimport again, you’ll need to reapply these changes.
+For more information, refer to the high-level overview of the object model exposed by the web service.

-Once the proxy classes have been created add the following sample code to your project.
-Run the code and make sure the path to the document to convert is specified on the command line. ( Download Source Code)
+Once the proxy classes have been created, add the following sample code to your project.
+Run the code and make sure the path to the document to convert is specified on the command line.

 This example sets ConversionSettings.Format to OutputFormat.PDF.
-As a result the file is converted to the default PDF format.
-It is possible to convert files to other file formats as well by setting this property to a different value.
-For details see this blog post.
+As a result, the file is converted to the default PDF format.
+It’s possible to convert files to other file formats as well by setting this property to a different value.
+For details, see this blog post.

 package com.muhimbi.app;